 Workers’ compensation insurance is a type of insurance policy that pays expenses for employees injured at work.
 Covered expenses typically include emergency care, medical expenses, rehabilitation costs, and wages.
 The state governs the coverage so regulations vary quite a bit.
-One state, Texas, doesn’t requires employers to have workers’ comp insurance if they have part-time or full-time employees, though there are many variations to the requirements.
+One state, Texas, doesn’t requires employers to have workers’ comp insurance.
+Many others mandate coverage the moment a business owner hires a single, part-time employee.

 When an employee is injured during the course of work duties, employers must file a claim that pays benefits until the employee is able to return to work or is deemed partially or totally disabled.
 Workers’ compensation pays these benefits and may also pay to retrain a disabled employee for a new type of job he is able to perform.